Frequently Asked Questions

 Graduates of this program will be prepared for positions of leadership in a variety of areas – ranging from international and national public sector functions to responsibilities in the private and nonprofit sectors – with an international outlook and the ability to deal cross-border issues in a multidisciplinary manner.

-Graduates of the College of Europe and The Fletcher School have gone on to exciting careers in international organizations (United Nations, NATO), the European Union, national diplomatic services and ministries, private companies, consultancies and law firms, non-profit organizations, think tanks and academia.
+Graduates of the College of Europe and Fletcher have gone on to exciting careers in international organizations (United Nations, NATO), the European Union, national diplomatic services and ministries, private companies, consultancies and law firms, non-profit organizations, think tanks and academia.

 Prospective students apply to and follow the admissions procedures at the institution where they would like to spend the first year.
 Each school will share the applications with the other school.
 Candidates for the joint degree must meet the admissions standards at both institutions, including for the department of study with which the students will be affiliated at the College of Europe.